assix/Humanoid-hand-5dof-rps/README.md

-# 🤖 Humanoid-Hand-5DOF-RPS
+# 🤖 Physical AI: Humanoid Hand RPS

-An AI-powered controller for a **5-DOF Metal Humanoid Robotic Hand**.
-This project uses a Raspberry Pi 5 and MediaPipe hand tracking to play Rock-Paper-Scissors against a human opponent in real-time.
+An interactive **Physical AI** (Embodied AI) project that bridges computer vision and robotic actuation.
+This system uses a Raspberry Pi 5 to process hand gestures in real-time and physically replicate them on a **5-DOF Metal Humanoid Hand** to play Rock-Paper-Scissors.

 ![Robot Setup](images/setup_full.jpg)

+## 🧠 What is Physical AI?
+Unlike standard software AI that lives on a screen, this project demonstrates **Embodied Intelligence**—the ability of an AI system to perceive its environment (via camera) and physically interact with it (via servos).

 ## 🎮 Features
-* **AI Vision:** Real-time hand tracking using MediaPipe and OpenCV.
+* **Perception:** Real-time hand tracking using MediaPipe and OpenCV (60 FPS on Pi 5).
-* **Game Logic:** Complete game loop with Countdown, Showdown, and Scorekeeping.
+* **Actuation:** Precise control of 5 independent metal-gear servos via PCA9685.
-* **3 Modes:**
+* **3 Interaction Modes:**
-    * **Game Mode:** Play a match against the robot with live scoring.
-    * **Mimic Mode:** The robot shadows your hand gestures in real-time.
+    * **Game Mode:** The robot perceives your move, calculates the winner, and physically reacts with the winning hand.
+    * **Mimic Mode:** Zero-latency "Shadow Hand" that copies human dexterity.
-    * **Test Mode:** Manual keyboard control for calibration and debugging.
+    * **Test Mode:** Manual calibration for hardware tuning.
-* **Safety Features:** "Soft Start" boot sequence and "Relax Mode" to prevent servo stall/buzzing.
+* **Safety:** Implements "Soft Start" logic to prevent high-torque servo stalls.

 ## 📸 Demo